 It goes without saying that such relationship was contemplated by me only as the accompaniment of a happy re-marriage.
-[For I had married in Australia only to be widowered after a year's wedlock.]
-But such a prospect was so long withheld as to make me dubious of its realis-Nevertheless, some inner voice was ever saving: "Wait; wait.
+[For I had married in Australia only to be widowcred after a year's wedlock.]
+But such a prospect was so long withheld as to make me dubious of its realisation(4).
+Nevertheless, some inner voice was ever saying : "Wait; wait.
 Everything comes to him who waits, provided only he do so in faith and patience, looking to the highest."
 But that I did wait, and accordingly kept myself free for what ultimately was assigned to me, was due far less to the expectation of finding that for which I waited, than to the vivid consciousness which I had of the bitterness that would come of finding it, only to be withheld from it through a previous disposal of myself in some other and incompatible quarter.
 This was an impression which served largely to keep my life as free as I desired my thought to be.
-But that the as yet undisclosed arbiters of my destiny deemed it insufficient as a deterrent, appeared from their reinforcement of it in a manner which effectually debarred me from marriage save on the condition, impossible to me, of a mercenary This was a reversal of fortune through a succession of losses so serious as to reduce my means to the minimum compatible with existence at all in my own That there were yet further reasons for this imposition on me of the rule of poverty, arising out of the nature of the work required of me, was in due time made manifest, and also what those reasons were.
-They need not be specified here.
-The percipient reader will divine some of them.
+But that the as yet undisclosed arbiters of my destiny deemed it insufficient as a deterrent, appeared from their reinforcement of it in a manner which effectually debarred me from marriage save on the condition, impossible to me, of a mercenary alliance.
+This was a reversal of fortune through a succession of losses so serious as to be the cause of reducing my means to the minimum compatible with existence at all in my own station, which soon afterwards happened.
+That there were yet further reasons for this imposition on me of the rule of poverty, arising out of the nature of the work required of me, was in due time made manifest. and also what those reasons were.
+They need not be specified here, excepting only this one.
+It made impossible the ascription to my destined colleague of mercenary motives for her association with me.
+In this I came to recognise a delicate providence for which I felt I could not be too thankful.
 In the meantime, even while smarting severely from this dispensation, and others yet more bitter which were heaped on me for no apparent cause or fault of my own that I could discern, the thought that most of all served to sustain me under what I felt would have utterly broken down in heart or head, or in both of these organs, any other person whatever of whom I had knowledge,-that thought was the surmise or suspicion that all these things, hard to bear as they were, and undeserved as they seemed, might prove to be blessings in disguise, in ministering to the realisation of the controlling ambition of my life by educating me for it; and that according to the manner in which I bore them might be the result.